-If you need to remove the fat from gravy, sauce, pan juices, or broth and you don't own a fat separator, there are several tricks you can use.
+If you need to remove the fat from gravy, sauces, pan juices, or broth and you don't own a fat separator, there are several tricks you can use.

 When making gravy or other sauces, the drippings or other ingredients often contain a lot of fat.
-While this adds a lot of flavor, it's too much for the final product—and it's certainly not healthy.
-So, the best way to make flavorful gravies and sauces that are lean is to remove the fat before serving.
+While this adds a lot of flavor as it cooks, it's too much for the final product—and it's certainly not healthy.
+So the best way to make flavorful gravies and sauces that are lean is to remove the fat before serving.
 Fat separators make this easy to do, but not having one doesn't mean you're stuck not being able to remove the unwanted fat.

 If You Have Time

 Pour the liquid you need to de-fat into a bowl, allow it to cool a bit, then stick it in the refrigerator for a few hours or overnight.
 The fat will rise to the top of the bowl and form a hard skin.
 Just scoop the skin off, and you're good to go.

 When You Need It Now

 Let the liquid sit for a few minutes, so the fat has time to separate and rise to the top.
 Then, use a turkey baster to suck out the fat.
 If you don’t have a turkey baster, use a spoon.
 It’s not as precise, but it’ll get the job done.
 Another approach is to insert the turkey baster deep enough into the liquid, so all you are drawing out is the defatted liquid.
 You then can deposit it into another container.

 You also can use a large, heavy-duty freezer bag.
 After the liquid has cooled for a few minutes, transfer it to the freezer bag and wait for the fat to rise to the top.
 Once it has, snip off a bottom corner of the freezer bag and drain the defatted liquid into another container.
 Note that this method won't work for stews or other dishes that have chunky vegetables or meats in them.